Reborn Collaboration 2018

-Lucy Turner, a well known print artist, worked in collaboration with the "Words for Castle Ward" writers group, to which I belong, to produce an evocative installation of Shibori inspired linen panels, in hand dyed indigo that she then over-printed with geometric patterns inspired by flooring in old Irish linen workers cottages and the words of ten selected poets, myself included.
-The poetry was inspired by the process itself and Lucy's experience of it.
-The exhaustion of the labour, the fading of the indigo with each use, it's death creating something special, the precision of the process and also a letting go so that the process has a life of its own too.
+Lucy Turner, a well known print artist, worked in collaboration with the "Words for Castle Ward" writers group, to which I belong, to produce an evocative installation of Shibori inspired linen panels.
+These hand dyed indigo panels were over-printed with geometric patterns inspired by flooring in old Irish linen workers cottages and the words of ten selected poets, myself included.
+The poetry was inspired by the process itself and Lucy's experience of it - the exhaustion of the labour, the fading of the indigo with each use, the precision of the process and also a letting go so that the process has a life of its own too.

 The result was a breathtakingly beautiful set of panels, each unique in both colour, design and energy, which worked with and was complimented by the poetry that became a part of it.